 Treating Acne Scars

-There are many ways to treat the appearance of acne scars, ranging from topical ointments to laser resurfacing.
+A clinical study posted by the National Institute of Health determined there are many varying ways to treat the appearance of acne scars, ranging from topical ointments to laser resurfacing.

 Steroid injections can reduce inflammation and help flatten out thick scars to help the skin’s surface look softer and more even.
 You must receive these injections from a licensed dermatologist or medical professional.
 Keep in mind that steroid acne treatments won’t improve the skin’s texture, but can help diminish the appearance of acne.

 Punch excision can be a wonderful method for diminishing ice-pick acne scars.
 A punch excision closes a scar with sutures, allowing the dermatologist to bring the dermis back together in a uniform line.
 This procedure can leave behind a faint, tiny scar, but this can often be eradicated with dermabrasion, laser resurfacing, or chemical peels.

 This treatment method involves anesthetizing and freezing the affected area of skin, then applying a sharp rotating blade.
 This sheers away damaged tissue.

 This procedure requires a dermatologist to undermine an acne scar with a needle or scalpel in order to break apart fibrous bands of scar tissue.
 Once these bands are broken, tension is depleted and new collagen can form for a smoother surface.
 The Baylor College of Medicine states that there is usually no downtime, however, bruising lasting 1-2 weeks may be seen.
 This technique is often best combined with other techniques, such as laser treatment.